-Such long range zoom lenses tend to suffer from rather hefty distortions but the AF-S 16-85mm VR does a comparatively good job here.
-Unsurprisingly it shows relatively pronounced barrel distortions at 16mm (~2.5%) but we've seen worse things here.
-At 24mm the opposing forces even out whereas you get moderate pincushion distortions (~1%) beyond.
-All-in-all a good performance for a standard zoom lenses here.
+Such long range zoom lenses tend to suffer from rather hefty distortion but the AF-S 16-85mm VR does a comparatively good job here.
+Unsurprisingly it shows relatively pronounced barrel distortion at 16mm (~2.5%) but we've seen worse things here.
+At 24mm the opposing forces even out whereas you get moderate pincushion distortion (~1%) beyond.
+All-in-all a good performance for a standard zoom lenses.

 The chart above has a real-world size of about 120x80cm.

 The AF-S 16-85mm DX is a reduced image circle (APS-C) lens so vignetting is naturally more pronounced compared to full format lenses used on DX DSLRs.
 Typical for such standard zoom lenses the vignetting is worst at the wide end (16mm @ f/3.5) where it exceeds 1.2EV so stopping down to f/5.6 is advisable here.
 The situation eases significantly beyond the wide end.

 The resolution characteristic of the Nikkor is impressive.
 Unsurprisingly the "weakest" performance is at 16mm - the center quality is about as good as it gets whereas the borders and extreme corners are on a very good level within the focus zone.
 However, the lens suffers from some field curvature in the extreme corners and there's also a bit of a focus shift when stopping down (residual spherical aberrations).
 Regarding the vignetting problems it is a good idea to stick to f/8 here anyway.
 The border quality as well as the field curvature issue improves at 24mm and the sweet spot of the lens is reached around 35mm with a next to perfect characteristic across the frame.
 There's a slight drop at 50mm and 85mm but the quality remains on a very high level here.